akretion/wagon-erpify/README.md

 Now, create an OOOR configuration for public objects that will be proxied to some running OpenERP instance.
 Warning! use some specific portal user, never admin user in production!
-But here it's just for a local demo, so yoru config could be inside your website folder: config/ooor.yml with the following content for instance:
+But here it's just for a local demo, so your config could be inside your website folder: config/ooor.yml with the following content for instance:

 ```
 development: